-February 22, 2011 - SME Education Foundation has released video, Innovate: Fueling Change, for National Engineers Week from February 20-26, 2011, which promotes student awareness of green technology careers and STEM-based education.
+Feb 22, 2011 - SME Education Foundation has released video, Innovate: Fueling Change, for National Engineers Week from February 20-26, 2011, which promotes student awareness of green technology careers and STEM-based education.
 Video documents how high school students address need to use existing energy sources efficiently and explore alternative energy resources by converting French-fry grease into bio-fuel.
 It is being distributed to 4,000 Project Lead the Way classrooms and after school programs.

 Original Press Release

 Innovate: Fueling Change - Kids Explore Alternative Energy Resources in New Video - French-Fry Grease into Bio-Fuel

 DEARBORN, Mich. - Why should the fact that tech-based careers are cool, fun, and offer lots of opportunities in a variety of industries including green technology, continue to be a best-kept secret for young people?
 The SME Education Foundation has taken an aggressive stance in supporting National Engineers Week - February 20-26 with the production and distribution of a new video, "Innovate: Fueling Change."
 The video is being distributed to 4,000 Project Lead the Way (PLTW) classrooms and after school programs across the country and beyond.

 "Innovate: Fueling Change," follows the learning experiences of a diverse group of high school students as they address the need to use existing energy sources efficiently and explore alternative energy resources by converting French-fry grease into bio-fuel.
 Their learning experience expands as they meet with a team of engineers, who as students built a solar home as part of the Solar Decathlon national competition.